Cynthia Leitich Smith: Santa Knows

-Santa Knows, also by Greg Leitich Smith and illustrated by Steve Bjorkman, is a humorous holiday picture book, published in 2006 by Dutton, for ages 4 and older.
+Santa Knows, co-written by Greg Leitich Smith and illustrated by Steve Bjorkman, is a humorous holiday picture book, published in 2006 by Dutton, for ages 4 and older.
 In 2006, it was included among "Holiday High Notes" by the Horn Book, "Worthy Stories for the Holidays" by the Miami Herald, and cheered as a "newly minted winner" by Kirkus Reviews.

 Tantalize

-Tantalize is a young adult gothic fantasy novel, published in 2007 and 2008 by Candlewick Press, for ages 14 and up.
+Tantalize is a young adult gothic fantasy novel, published in 2007 by Candlewick Press.
 Fantasy elements include vampires and shapeshifters.
 The novel is a genre bender, employing elements of mystery, suspense, comedy, romance, and gothic fantasy.
 It was also published in 2008 by Listening Library/Random House, Walker Books U.K., Walker Books Australia and New Zealand, and Editions Intervista in France.
 Tantalize was named to the 2011 list of Popular Paperbacks by the Young Adult Library Services Association (YALSA) and featured at the 2007 National Book Festival in Washington, D.C.